Are Narcissists Happy With Themselves?

 Narcissists rely on their narcissistic supply for self-worth and confidence.
 Even though this supply doesn’t provide an authentic form of happiness, it can (temporarily) make them feel whole.

-A supply can be anything that makes them feel valid, approved, and important.
 This supply can come from relationships, money, careers, and status.
 In many contexts, even negative attention can fuel their supply because it still focuses on them.

 The more “full” their supply feels, the happier they are.
 The cost, of course, is steep.
 Because a supply can ebb and flow, they often feel constant pressure to maintain their goods at all costs.